EurekaDAO/0-hello-world-ios/README.md

-# 💎 Emerald Academy
+# 💎 Emerald Academy - iOS Version by Eureka DAO

 ## 🚩 Challenge 0: Hello World

 🎫 Deploy a simple HelloWorld contract to learn the basics of the Flow blockchain and Cadence.
 You'll use:

 - The local Flow emulator to deploy smart contracts.
-- The local Flow dev wallet to log into test accounts.
+- The local Flow dev wallet to log in to test accounts.
-- A template Next.js app with sample scripts and transactions to interact with your contract.
+- A template Swift iOS/iPadOS app with sample scripts and transactions to interact with your contract.

 🌟 The final deliverable is a DApp that lets users read and change a greeting field on Flow testnet.